marbl/MetagenomeScope/README.md

 Edge*1639 (orig: 1638 -> 451; new: 1638 -> 451; dec: 1671 -> 1635) True
 ```

-This interface should remain relatively stable.
+This interface should remain relatively stable, although I may change things slightly as development continues.
 If you have any questions, please reach out.

 <hr/>
 </details>